 If you’re new to the office, booking a room should be easy, and getting there should be as well.
-With digital signage and information, you can get to the meetings and people you need quickly and easily while reducing traffic through other workspaces.
+With digital maps and room signage, you can get to the meetings and people you need quickly and easily.

 6. Abandoned meeting protection